Praqma/GodotDevOps/docs/BlogPost.md

 ## Is it worth it? <a name="worth"></a>

-We had heard of many of the practices (version control, task management, Test Driven Development, etc.), but we didn't understand of the payoffs of using them:
+We had heard of many of the practices (version control, task management, Test Driven Development, etc.), but we didn't understand the payoffs of using them:

 - Why spend so much time organizing and refining tasks when you can jump straight to coding?
 - Why take extra time doing Test Driven Development when you can churn out more game features without it?